 Creating blockbusters with high usability and accessibility

 It’s easy to exaggerate your focus on the graphical details when building a new website.
 You’re no doubt all too familiar with suggestions from your design team like “We must have a trendy hero image on the start page demonstrating what a cool crew we all are!” and “Wouldn’t it be just dandy having our logo encircled by the moon?”.
-However, to create a winning website formula, building a site that truly makes a difference to users and captures their attention, you instead need to concentrate your focus on its usability and accessibility.

 In this blog post we give you some advice on how to boost the usability and accessibility of a site by constantly enhancing its structure and functionality from the start of the development project and throughout the governance phase.